 Memory usage limits.
 The sqlite3_soft_heap_limit64() mechanism allows the application to set a memory usage limit that SQLite strives to stay below.
 SQLite will attempt to reuse memory from its caches rather than allocating new memory as it approaches the soft limit.

-Zero-malloc option The application can provide SQLite with several buffers of bulk memory at startup and SQLite will then use those provided buffers for all of its memory allocation needs and never call system malloc() or free().
+Zero-malloc option.
+The application can optionally provide SQLite with several buffers of bulk memory at startup and SQLite will then use those provided buffers for all of its memory allocation needs and never call system malloc() or free().

 Application-supplied memory allocators.
 The application can provide SQLite with pointers to alternative memory allocators at start-time.
 The alternative memory allocator will be used in place of system malloc() and free().

 Proof against breakdown and fragmentation.
 SQLite can be configured so that, subject to certain usage constraints detailed below, it is guaranteed to never fail a memory allocation or fragment the heap.
 This property is important to long-running, high-reliability embedded systems where a memory allocation error could contribute to an overall system failure.